- Prospective Students

 The University of Southern California provides a wide range of housing opportunities on and around campus.
 For more information about University-owned and managed facilities visit http://housing.usc.edu/.
 Additionally, a great number of non-university housing opportunities are available around campus.
 For more information about those visit http://sait.usc.edu/ois/housing/off-campus.aspx.

 Information for Students and Alumni of KAIST and Sogang Business School

 Admissions: Under the partnership agreement between KAIST and USC Marshall, Techno M.B.A. and IMBA applicants are not required to have work experience or to submit GMAT or GRE test scores.
 One letter of recommendation from the KAIST screening committee is required.
 (The second recommendation is optional.
 If not included, make up a faux name and check the box indicating that the faux recommender will not be submitting the recommendation online.)
-Proof of English proficiency (TOEFL or PTE scores) is required of all non-US citizens who did not complete the equivalent of a 4-year bachelor’s degree at an American, British, Canadian or Australian college or university.
+Proof of English proficiency (TOEFL, IELTS, or PTE scores) is required of all non-US citizens who did not complete the equivalent of a 4-year bachelor’s degree at an American, British, Canadian or Australian college or university.
 All other parts of the application are required.

 Curriculum: Students from KAIST are not exempt from course prerequisite requirements.
 Prerequisite waivers will be issued upon confirmation that coursework equivalent to prerequisites has been completed.
 Sogang students must successfully complete a graduate-level business communication skills course prior to enrollment at USC or take an appropriate equivalent during their first semester at USC Marshall (in addition to the degree requirements).
 Partner students may apply to the M.M.S. up to 12 units of business-related non-Marshall coursework from other USC programs, subject to approval by the M.M.S. program director.